ps1899/User-Management-System/README.md

 # User-Management-System

-This is a Full-Stack project which enables user to manage details such as Add, Update and Delete entries along with the additional Individual Login functionality via custom Facebook/GitHub credentials authenticator using NextAuth.js.
+This is a Full-Stack project which enables user to manage trivial details such as Create, Save, Update and Delete entries along with the additional
+Individual Login functionality via custom Facebook/GitHub credentials authenticator using NextAuth.js.

 ## Back-End Development